What Is 1/8 + 1/4 As A Fraction

 Equivalent Fractions

 Equivalent fractions are fractions that represent the same value but have different numerators and denominators.
-For example, 1/2 and 2/4 are equivalent fractions because they both represent half of a whole.
+As an example, 1/2 and 2/4 are equivalent fractions because they both represent half of a whole.
 To create an equivalent fraction, you multiply or divide both the numerator and the denominator by the same number.

 Adding 1/8 + 1/4 Step-by-Step